Box-Tools/BoxKit/paper/paper.md

 where global operations in space are required.
 An example of this is SciKit's ``skimage_measure`` method, which can be used to measure bubble shape and size for Flash-X boiling simulations.
 BoxKit improves performance of this operation by ~5x.

-Raw data for performance results along with corresponding IPython notebooks can be found in [@boxkit-performance].
+Raw data for these performance results along with corresponding IPython notebooks can be found in [@boxkit-performance].

 # Ongoing work